 Recipe Notes

-Note 1: Peanut butter: We love and highly recommend Skippyยฎ Creamy Peanut Butter in these cookies (not sponsored).
-We don't recommend a natural peanut butter that needs stirring.
+Note 1: I love and highly recommend Skippyยฎ Creamy Peanut Butter in these cookies (not sponsored).
+I donโ€™t recommend a natural peanut butter that needs stirring.

-Note 6: Chocolate: Use good, high-quality chocolate melting wafers/baking bars for best results.
-Melt in the microwave very slowly, stirring A LOT in between microwave bursts.
-If you'd like more tips on melting chocolate in the microwave, check out our peppermint bark post.
-If the chocolate is too thick and not dipping well, thin with 1 up to 2 teaspoons coconut or vegetable oil.
+Note 5: Use high-quality chocolate melting wafers/baking bars for best results.
+Melt in the microwave slowly, stirring a lot between bursts.
+If youโ€™d like more tips on melting chocolate in the microwave, check out this peppermint bark post.
+If chocolate is too thick and not dipping well, thin with 1 up to 2 teaspoons coconut or vegetable oil.

 Nutrition